Specialty Coffee in San Diego

 Mostra Coffee

-I am so happy to see all of Mostra’s success and expansion into 4 different locations around San Diego.
+I am so happy to see all of Mostra’s success and expansion into many locations across various coffee shops in San Diego.
 Ever since I stepped into their original warehouse location off the beaten San Diego coffee path, I was excited by what they would do on the coffee scene.
-They are certainly now known for their Very creative espresso drink recipes and absolutely deserve that praise for things like the Creme Brûlée Latte, the Campfire Latte, and the Blueberry Pancake Latte, I obviously visit for the pour over coffee and love it every time.
+They are certainly now known for their Very creative espresso drink recipes and absolutely deserve that praise for things like the Creme Brûlée Latte, the Campfire Latte, and the Blueberry Pancake Latte, while I obviously visit for the pour over coffee in San Diego and love it every time.

 What to order: Pour Over, Creme Brûlée Latte